 Yesterday I posted my impressions of the many Buddhist temples and Shinto shrines we visited in Japan in May of this year.
 Part of that post covered the goshuin, or temple seals, that you can purchase as a memento of your visit to each site.
-These purchases are not objects; rather they are individual works of art that the temple monks or calligraphists combine with a stamped image to commemorate your visit.
+These souvenirs are not objects; rather they are individual works of art that the temple monks or calligraphists combine with a stamped image to commemorate your visit.

 If I stand a chance of instilling my love of travel in anyone in a future generation, it is my niece, whose birthday is today.
 I am passing my goshuin-cho to her today in the hopes that she will both appreciate the 12 goshuin I collected this year and one day fill the book on a trip of her own to Japan.
 Just so we all know exactly which goshuin came from which site, I'm posting pictures of each one here and identifying its origin.
 Enjoy!